When the converter is not charging, the battery voltage is indicated by a pulse of color which changes from green (12.8 V) to red (11.5 V).

 2 red flashes every 5 seconds |

-The hydrogenerator's connection is defective |
+The hydrogenerator's connection is defective on phases side |

 Overvoltage at input |